dfm/nemesispy/README.rst

   just-in-time compilation, which compiles Python code to machine code at run time.
-* Radiative transfer routines are benchmarked against the extensively used Nemesis (https://github.com/nemesiscode) library.
+* Radiative transfer routines are benchmarked against the extensively used NEMESIS (https://github.com/nemesiscode) library.
 * Contains interactive plotting routines that allow you to visualise the impact of gas abundance and thermal structure on the emission spectra.